 I set down the axe, pulling my shirt off.
 Sebastian smiled as I flexed, letting out a primal growl.
-I picked up the axe, tightening my grip, visualizing the overhead swing.
+I picked up the axe, tightened my grip, and visualized the overhead swing.
 I drew it back, ready to fall my arch nemesis.

 I swung.
 Closed eyes probably didn’t help my accuracy.
 I missed the log, striking the stump for the seventh time in a row.
 I growled, debating if I should hurl the wood back into the forest.

-“Here,” Sebastian slammed his axe into his stump far enough only he could pull it free.
-He stood behind me, pressing himself close enough all I could focus on was my…wood.
+“Here,” Sebastian slammed his axe into his stump far enough that only he could pull it free.
+He stood behind me, pressing himself close enough that all I could focus on was my… wood.
 I chuckled at myself.

 He pulled the axe free, holding it out for me.

-“I think we need to admit, this is not going on my resume.”
+“I think we need to admit that this is not going on my resume.”

-“I’m sure when you started painting, you were just as bad.”
+“I’m sure you were just as bad when you started painting.”

 “That’s not the compliment you think it is.”